 Flatbed technology doesn’t guarantee perfect cooking results, though.
 We’ve found some excellent models, but others have proved erratic at cooking in our tests.
 Find out which models we recommend in our round-up of the best microwaves.

 If you want extra space in your microwave, you’ll have to trade up from the very cheapest models around, as these tend to offer the smallest cooking capacity.
 A regular-sized microwave will usually squeeze in a standard 27cm-wide dinner plate, but pricier models can fit plates up to 47cm.

 Which? microwaves expert, Jane Darling, says: ‘Microwaves are more versatile than they’re generally given credit for, and some offer loads of cooking space.

 ‘Combination microwaves, which cook and grill as well as microwave, tend to have the largest capacities.
 But they can be substantially bigger externally too, taking up valuable worktop space.
 If you want a more modestly sized – and modestly priced – microwave, there are plenty of good-value options available.
 More than a third of the 150+ microwaves we’ve tested will fit in a plate size of 32cm or more.’

 To find the best-value options that will take larger plates, head to our microwave reviews and use the plate size filter to narrow down your choices.

-Latest microwave reviews for 2017
+Latest microwave reviews